-Level 1 - Quoted prices observed in active markets for identical assets or liabilities;

-Level 2 - Inputs other than quoted prices in active markets that are observable for the asset or liability, either directly or indirectly; and

-Level 3 - Significant unobservable market inputs for the asset or liability.
+- Level 1 Quoted prices observed in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices in active markets that are observable for the asset or liability, either directly or indirectly; and - Level 3 Significant unobservable market inputs for the asset or liability.

 The carrying amounts of cash equivalents, accounts receivable, accounts payable, and accrued expenses approximate fair value due to their short-term maturities.
 The long-term debt (including convertible notes) with variable interest at market rates is carried at amortized cost, which approximates its fair value and was classified as Level 2.
-See Note 15, Long-Term Debt and Note 16, Convertible Notes Payable, in the consolidated financial statements included elsewhere in this prospectus for further information.
+See Note 15, Long-Term Debt and Note 16, Convertible Notes Payable, in the consolidated financial statements included elsewhere in this Annual Report for further information.